Shaderx/umatracker/PLANNING.md

 - Planner slots now resolve IDs to show English/Japanese titles, add `data-race-id`, and render layered background images with remote fallback for reliability.
 - Picker highlights and selection operate by ID; new `addRaceToCurrentCellById(id)` added; selection Auto-close toggle preserved.

+### Session Changelog (2025-09-29 — Rebellious Spirit removal)
+- Removed Rebellious Spirit (反骨精神) hidden factor from the application as it cannot be properly implemented without aptitude modeling.
+- Updated `app.js` to exclude the factor from `loadHiddenFactors()` array.
+- Updated documentation to reflect the removal across all relevant sections.

 ### Notes on Implementation
 - New IDs: `planner-section` (planner container) and `progress-panel` (right panel) used by `syncProgressHeightToPlanner()`.
 - New methods in `app.js`: